Zion-Holdings/zion.app/README.md

 `NEXT_PUBLIC_OPENAI_API_KEY`) to allow the client to contact the API directly when the Supabase function is unavailable.

+### Backend API

+Configure `VITE_API_URL` to point to your backend service.
+The frontend uses this value when fetching data such as available services.
+On Netlify, the `netlify.toml` file proxies `/api/*` to this backend.

 ## Testing

 Run unit tests with: